postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 _pm('_property.set', 'segregateEnvironments', true);
 ```

-> If `segregateEnvironments` is enabled, you will have to use `runButtonIndex` in all `pm()` methods to reference each button according to its position in your page [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+> If you enable `segregateEnvironments`, you will have to use `runButtonIndex` in all `pm()` methods to reference each button according to its position in your page [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 Because `segregateEnvironments` is deactivated by default, `runButtonIndex` is optional by default.

 ### Including the index

-If `segregateEnvironments` is enabled, you'll have to use `runButtonIndex` in all `pm()` methods to reference each button according to its position in your page [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
-The `runButtonIndex` is represented by an integer.
+If you enable `segregateEnvironments`, you'll have to use `runButtonIndex` in all `pm()` methods to reference each button according to its position in your page [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
+The `runButtonIndex` is an integer.

 ```javascript
 var runButtons = Array.prototype.slice.call(document.getElementsByClassName('postman-run-button')),